WATCH LIVE COVERAGE HERE: JERSEY CITY (WABC) -- A huge second-alarm fire is burning through a pair of apartment buildings in New Jersey, early Monday…

 This case is being investigated by the FBI, with assistance from the Criminal Division’s Office of International Affairs, the U.S. Department of Homeland Security’s Homeland Security Investigations and Customs and Border Patrol, and the U.S. Postal Inspection Service.

-FILE UNDER: "austin alcala, austin alcala arrest indiana, austin alcala charging papers, austin alcala indiana"McCordsville Indiana, Microsoft, Mississauga, United States Department of Justice, Valve Corporation, washington, Washington New Jersey, Zombie Studios
+FILE UNDER: "austin alcala, austin alcala arrest indiana, alcala micosoft arrest indiana"McCordsville Indiana, Microsoft, Mississauga, United States Department of Justice, Valve Corporation, washington, Washington New Jersey, Zombie Studios